BoG-Dev-Bootcamp-F24/bootcamp-f24-nishashakya/exercise-1/README.md

 In this exercise, you will install and set up all the necessary tools for web development.
 This exercise is **mandatory** as it will be a basis for all that we do in this bootcamp.

 ## Submission
-Collect points for this exercise by sending your GitHub username in the `gt-bootcamp-dev` Slack channel.
 - **Due Date**: 9-10-24

 ## Instructions